Translate this page:

 Cultivation details

-Succeeds in most reasonably good soils so long as they are not too poor or acid, in an open sunny position[1, 11].
+Succeeds in reasonably good soils so long as they are not too poor or acid, in an open sunny position[1, 11].
 Prefers clay soils[3, 11].
-Tolerates moderate shade[188], but does not fruit so well in such a position[K].
+Tolerates moderate shade[188] but does not fruit so well in such a position[K].
 Grows best in the eastern half of Britain[121].
 Plants are susceptible to fireblight[188].
 Plants respond well to coppicing[186].
-When found in a truly wild situation this species is considered to be an indication of primary woodland[200].
-In garden design, as well as the above-ground architecture of a plant, root structure considerations help in choosing plants that work together for their optimal soil requirements including nutrients and water.
+When found in a truly wild situation, this species indicates primary woodland[200].
+In garden design, as well as the above-ground architecture of a plant, root structure considerations help choose plants that work together for their optimal soil requirements, including nutrients and water.
 The root pattern is branching: a heart root, dividing from the crown into several primary roots going down and out [2-1].
+Sorbus species, known as rowan or service trees, provide both edible fruit and ornamental value, making them good choices for food forests.
+Several Sorbus species, such as S. domestica, S. torminalis, and S. aria, are more adaptable to the warm, dry summers and mild, wet winters of Mediterranean climates.
+S. aucuparia may also be grown in cooler or higher elevation areas within Mediterranean climates, though it prefers less heat.
+The fruits are typically harvested in late summer to early autumn, from August to October (Northern Hemisphere), once fully ripe.
+Sorbus species usually flower in late spring to early summer, generally from May to June (Northern Hemisphere), producing clusters of white or pink flowers.
+Sorbus species are generally moderate to fast-growing, with some reaching maturity in about 5 to 10 years, depending on species and growing conditions.
+The Wild service tree (Sorbus torminalis) can be self-fertile but also partially self-incompatible.

 References Carbon Farming Information and Carbon Sequestration Information